k-a-webb/Dragonfly44_SFH/README.md

 Notebooks are provided to generate the figures shown in Webb+2022
 > notebooks/Webb20202_figures/*

-Note that some figures have slight errors, as noted in notebooks/Webb20202_figures/errata.txt.
+Note that some figures have slight errors, as noted in notebooks/Webb2022/errata.txt.
 This errors have been corrected in the notebooks shared here.

 In progress:
-- Notebooks where it is convenient to compare results beyond that shown in Webb+2022
+- Notebooks where it is convenient to compare results beyond that shown in Webb+2022.
+Some provided in notebooks/analysis/